LaurenceHo/quasar-photo-albums/README.md

 This is a simple AWS S3 album app by using Vue3, Quasar, Google Firebase (including Firebase, Firestore and Cloud Functions) and AWS SDK.
 You can use this web app to display your photos in S3 bucket.
-Since displaying photos from S3 directly only has limited functionality (you can only display folder name as album name), I use Google Cloud Firestore to organise my S3 photo folder information as well as deploy my project to Google Cloud Firebase.
+Since displaying photos from S3 directly only has limited functionality (you can only display folder name as album name), I use Google Cloud Firestore to organise my S3 photo folder information.
+In addition, this project is running on Google Cloud Firebase.

 ## Getting started
 ### Create S3 bucket and Cognito Identity Pool